Fivell/policies/src/pages/policies/breach_policy.md

-1. The Versionista Customer that accesses, maintains, retains, modifies, records, stores, destroys, or otherwise holds, uses, or discloses unsecured ePHI shall, without unreasonable delay and in no case later than 60 calendar days after discovery of a breach, notify Versionista of such breach.
+1. The Versionista Customer that accesses, maintains, retains, modifies, records, stores, destroys, or otherwise holds, uses, or discloses unsecured PHI or PII shall, without unreasonable delay and in no case later than 60 calendar days after discovery of a breach, notify Versionista of such breach.
    The Customer shall provide Versionista with the following information:
    - A description of what happened, including the date of the breach, the date of the discovery of the breach, and the number of records and Customers affected, if known.